MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 ms.prod: microsoft-edge
 ms.date: 04/20/2022
 ---
-# Videos about developing for the web with Microsoft Edge
+# Videos about web development with Microsoft Edge

 Discover, and learn about new Microsoft Edge web development technologies and products such as DevTools, web platform APIs and features, Progressive Web Apps, and WebView2.